Rights and obligations for tenants and landlords

 Improper use

-If, as a result of a tenant’s improper use of the accommodation, significant damage is caused to the dwelling, a landlord cannot be expected to pay for repairing this damage.
-Even if the repair is not ‘minor’, a tenant is expected to take care of it, as it was caused by their own negligence and unreasonable behaviour.
+If, as a result of a tenant’s improper use of the accommodation, damage is caused to the rented property, a landlord cannot be expected to pay for repairing this damage.
+Even if the repair is not ‘minor’, a tenant is expected to fix the damage, as it was caused by their own negligence and unreasonable behaviour.

-This is why it might be a good idea to take out liability insurance (WA insurance), which protects you from any financial claims that may result from accidents that have led to damage and / or injuries – in other words, your insurance will pay for any damage to the property caused by you.
+This is why it is a good idea to take out liability insurance (WA insurance), which protects you from any financial claims that may result from accidents that have led to damage and / or injuries – in other words, your insurance will pay for any damage to the property caused by you.
 Banks will often give you the option to take out such insurances with them.
+Check out the student insurance packages of different providers such as ING or ABN Amro.

 Allowing the landlord entry

-Tenants are also under an obligation to allow landlords to enter their accommodation in order to carry out any necessary repairs – the right of the landlord to enter your dwelling is not absolute, however, and they must also obey some rules regarding this (see below).
+Tenants are also under an obligation to allow landlords to enter their accommodation in order to carry out any necessary repairs – the right of the landlord to enter your rented property] is not absolute, and they must also obey rules regarding this (see below).

 Good tenant conduct